Temiloluwa/sagemaker_auto_mpg/Blog.md

 ## Preliminary Steps

-Let's start with initializing a Sagemaker session followed by boilerplate steps of getting the region, execution role and default bucket.
+Let's start with initializing a Sagemaker session followed by boilerplate steps of getting the region, execution role, and default bucket.
 I create prefixes to key s3 locations for data storage, and the export of preprocessed features and models.

 ``` python
 import os